-The following guidelines are intended to be used by large subsurface wastewater treatment system (LSTS) operators in addition to the Operation and Maintenance manual to assist with process control.
-The goal of this process control monitoring is to obtain data that will help in evaluating and understanding the nitrogen removal process at your facility and is necessary for making informed operational changes related to total nitrogen removal.
+The goal of this process control monitoring is to obtain data that will help in evaluating and understanding the nitrogen removal process at your facility and are necessary for making informed operational changes related to total nitrogen removal.

-Raw domestic wastewater typically contains 40-70 milligrams per liter (mg/L) of total nitrogen that enters the wastewater treatment facility in the form of Total Kjeldahl Nitrogen (TKN).
-Nitrification is an aerobic treatment process that converts ammonia to nitrate and is the first step in the removal of total nitrogen.
-Nitrification is often the most difficult step in meeting the permit-required end of pipe total nitrogen limits set by the Minnesota Pollution Control Agency.
+Raw domestic wastewater typically contains 40-70 mg/L of total nitrogen that enters the wastewater treatment facility in the form of Total Kjeldahl Nitrogen (TKN).
+Nitrification is an aerobic treatment that converts of ammonia to nitrate and is the first step in the removal of total nitrogen.
+Nitrification is often the most difficult step in removing total nitrogen.
+The following parameters should be monitored to assist in process control.